 - You won’t receive any money if your new flight is scheduled to arrive within an hour of your original arrival time.

-- However, if your substitute transportation is scheduled to arrive between one and two hours of your original arrival time (one and four hours for international flights), the airline must pay 200 percent of your one-way fare to your final destination, or $675 maximum.
+- However, if your substitute transportation is scheduled to arrive between one and two hours of your original arrival time (one and four hours for international flights), the airline must pay 200 percent of your one-way fare to your final destination, or $775, whichever amount is lower.

-- If your new flight itinerary puts you more than two hours (four hours internationally) behind your original arrival time, the compensation doubles to 400 percent of your one-way fare, or $1,350 maximum.
+- If your new flight itinerary puts you more than two hours (four hours internationally) behind your original arrival time, the compensation doubles to 400 percent of your one-way fare, or $1,550, whichever amount is lower.

 No wonder airlines are quick to waive those $150 travel vouchers around after announcing an overbooked flight.